NVlabs/gbrl/docs/examples.rst

 RL using GBRL
 -------------
-Now that we have seen how GBRL is trained using incremental learning and PyTorch we can use it within an RL training loop
+Now that we have seen how GBRL is trained using incremental learning and PyTorch, we can use it within an RL training loop.

 Let's start by training a simple Reinforce algorithm.

 .. code-block:: python

     def calculate_returns(rewards, gamma):
         returns = []
         running_g = 0.0